SuadeLabs/fire/documentation/properties/type.md

 ### swaption
 Options which give the buyer the right to enter into an interest rate swap with the option seller, with either a physical settlement or a cash-settlement.

+### variance_option
+A variance option allows the buyer the right, but not the obligation, to trade future realized (or historical) volatility against current implied volatility.

 ### ois
 Overnight Index Swap